 Can I adapt your drive system to my kayak or canoe?

 Our drive is quite specifically designed for our boats.
-However, we do sell our drive system separately for $500 each; this includes the prop up to the pedal drive.
+However, we do sell our drive system separately; this includes the prop up to the pedal drive.
 To adapt to other boats will take more then average handyman skills.
 There are other systems more appropriate for adaptation then ours, see our links page for ideas.

 Can I camp on my boat?